All the Stars in the Universe

 - FEATURE: Expand the save-game function to also save player appearance, quest progress, etc. (and give visual confirmation of saving)

-- FEATURE: What happens when a players has lost all his lives?
+- FEATURE: What happens when a player has lost all his lives?
+I guess it's game over, OR, the player simply loses some items and goes back to where he started.

 - FEATURE: Invent a mark-up system for conversation text.
 (Something like, when I say [grey]text[/grey], the text becomes grey instead of black.)